 If you are energetic, outgoing, and passionate about your own education abroad experience, this is a great opportunity to share your knowledge with other students.
 Applications open each summer for the following academic year.
 Peer advisors are frontline advisors, serving as encouraging and attentive “first contacts” for students interested in going abroad.
 Peer advisors will also assist the Programs Abroad Office and International Partnerships and Exchanges with programming, publicity, outreach campaigns, and general administrative duties.
 Learn more and apply to become a peer advisor.

 Are you eager to share your stories about education abroad?
 Consider volunteering at a special event for future students studying abroad.
 We host two study abroad fairs each year, one each semester.
 Alumni of study abroad programs are needed to make this event happen by staffing booths and helping with logistics.
 You can also volunteer to share your experience abroad with students going to a similar location at the in-person orientation meetings held each semester.
-If you are a study abroad returnee, watch your UT email for an invite to an upcoming study abroad fair and pre-departure orientation.
+If you are a study abroad returnee, watch your UT email for an invite to an upcoming programs abroad fair and pre-departure orientation.

 Stay Connected on Social Media